-Judith Bingham was born in Nottingham and raised in Mansfield and Sheffield.
-She began composing as a small child and then studied composing and singing at the Royal Academy of Music in London.
-Her composition studies there, with Alan Bush and Eric Fenby, were later supplemented by lessons from Hans Keller.
+Born in Nottingham, and raised in Mansfield and Sheffield, Judith Bingham began composing as a small child, before studying composition and singing at the Royal Academy of Music in London.
+Her composition studies there with Alan Bush and Eric Fenby were later supplemented by lessons from Hans Keller.
 She was awarded the Principal's prize in 1971, and 6 years later the BBC Young Composer award.
-Composition prizes include: the Barlow Prize for a cappella music in 2004, two British Composer Awards in 2004 (choral and liturgical), one in 2006 (choral) and a further award in 2008 (instrumental solo or duo).
-Most recently, she was made a Fellow of the Royal School of Church Music in May 2007.
+Recent composition prizes include: the Barlow Prize for a cappella music in 2004, two British Composer Awards in 2004 for The Christmas Truce (choral) and Missa Brevis: The Road to Emmaeus (liturgical), one in 2006 for My Heart Strangely Warmd and the instrumental award in 2008 for Fantasia.
+She was once again nominated for an award in 2009 for Shakespeare Requiem, a Leeds Festival Chorus commission.

 Her first commissions, in the 1970s, were from the Finchley Children's Music Group, the King's Singers, and Peter Pears, but she also wrote 4 pieces for the newly formed Songmaker's Almanac, and a string of chamber works for, amongst others, David Roblou, David Mason, Anton Weinberg, and the New London Consort, making her one of the first composers to write new music for medieval instruments.